How to use block storage devices

 Recovering From Premature Device Destruction

-If the you fail to detach the device before it’s destroyed in the sourceVM (e.g. by physically detaching the thumbdrive), there will be problems.
+If you fail to detach the device before it’s destroyed in the sourceVM (e.g. by physically detaching the thumbdrive), there will be problems.

 To recover from this error state, in dom0 run